lorin/tla-prophecy/README.md

 returns a value from the set of `Values.

-Here's the implementation, using C-syntax for previty:
+Here's the implementation, using C-syntax for brevity:

 ```
 --algorithm Rep {